 You can retain clients by keeping in touch via email, with offers, promotions, or additional services.
 A request for a recommendation to your customer’s friends can also produce excellent results.
 For these reasons alone a website can produce far more business from the local community than other forms of promotion or advertising at very little cost.

 Facebook has already been mentioned as a source of recommendations for local businesses and you can take advantage of that.
 A Facebook Business Page is a further source of new business and regular posts on the page can help to keep your business name in circulation.
 It is, however, limited in depth.
 Combining a Facebook Page with a website results in the best of both worlds.
 Visitors to Facebook can be directed to your website to learn more about your business and what you offer.
 Visitors to your website can be linked to your Facebook Page and can “like” your page and be kept up to date with local information.

 Although there are costs involved to set up a website these can be rapidly recovered with new business and once the investment has been made it will not need to be repeated.

 Any local business can benefit from having a website and visibility on the web.
 It really doesn’t matter what your business is.
 Enabling potential clients or customers to find you easily is the first step to gaining business.
 Providing a map to help them reach you makes it easy for them.
 Recommendations from previous customers provide credibility and confidence.

 According to the Google Think Study on Local:

 • Consumers search with their location in mind.
 Four out of five consumers use search engines to find local information.

-• Fifty percent of consumers who conducted a local search on their Smartphone visited a store within a day, and 34 percent who searched on computer/tablet did the same.
+• Fifty percent of consumers who conducted a local search on their smartphone visited a store within a day, and 34 percent who searched on a computer/tablet did the same.